janhommes/noREST/README.md

 As mentioned before, noREST is intended to be used for rapid development.
 However, noREST supports a `fixed` mode which disallow to add new index fragments to the API.

 ## GraphQL (tbd)
-A GraphQL implementation is planed, but not yet done.
+A GraphQL support is planed, but not yet done.

 # Packages
 noREST is more meant as an paradigm, which could be implemented in any language.
 However to proof the paradigm we introduced a reference implementation in this repository and some tooling to help to get you started: